How To Motivate Your Church Volunteers – We Can Do It!

-how-to-motivate-your-church-volunteersPeople power is essential to the successful running of most churches and without motivated church volunteers we simply wouldn’t be able to do what we do.
+Without motivated church volunteers, we simply wouldn’t be able to do what we do.

-This is why it’s so important that we learn not just how to gain volunteers, but how to retain them too.
+This is why it’s so important we learn not just how to get more church volunteers, but how to retain them too.

 The challenge for us as church leaders is to learn how to keep our church volunteers motivated, and this can be challenging at times.